-Natural disasters, no matter where or when they occur in the world, are reminders as to just how vulnerable our electrical supply can be.
+Natural disasters, no matter where or when they occur in the world, are reminders of just how vulnerable our electrical supply can be.

 Generators, meanwhile, can bring a sense of safety and security to homes and businesses prior to, during, and after natural disasters.